swanysimon/Dotfiles/README.md

 # Simon's Dotfiles

-This repository is currently under construction.
-More documentation is coming.
-Maybe.
+This repository is in constant flux.
+As I discover new tools and workflows, expect entire sections of my configuration to change.
+Documentation might come, or it might stay just like this.

-> Do not copy-paste blindly from this codebase!
-It is not designed for others to use, but may be useful to you setting up your system.
+> Do not blindly copy-paste from this repository!
+It might be useful as a
+> reference, but should not be viewed as a finished or polished product.

 ## Installation

- 1. Clone this repository.

-    TODO: instructions for creating SSH keys and configuring them.
+ 1. Generate SSH keys and add them to GitLab

     ```shell
-    git clone git@gitlab.com:swanysimon/dotfiles.git
-    cd dotfiles
+    ssh-keygen -t ed25519
+    echo "IdentityFile ~/.ssh/id_ed25519" >> ~/.ssh/config
     ```

- 1. Symlink the `config` directory to the place you want `XDG_CONFIG_HOME` to be.
-This is normally `$HOME/.config`:

-    ```shell
-    cd
-    rm -r .config
-    ln -si <dotfiles repository>/config .config
-    ```
+ 1. Clone this repository.

  1. Install [Homebrew] and related utilities.
 Homebrew is my MacOS package manager of choice.
 Once installed, install all the utilities I use